yochaigal/cairn/wip/2e/wilderness-exploration.md

 |  **5** | **Exhaustion** | The party encounter a barrier, forcing effort, care or delays.
 This might mean spending extra time (and an additional **Wilderness Action**) or adding **Fatigue** to the PC's inventory to represent their difficulties.
 |  **6** | **Discovery** | The party find food, treasure, or other useful resources.
 The **Warden** can instead choose to reveal the primary feature of the area.  |

-## Hex Crawls
-- If using hexes, assume each tile is 6 miles across, and that the party can **Travel** to an adjacent tile in one **phase**.
-- [**Getting Lost**](#getting-lost) places the party in an adjacent hex.

 ## Example

-The party (3 healthy PCs walking by foot) are travelling from the village of **Rudbbat** to a ruin deep in the forest of **Ein Eyton**.
+- The party (3 healthy PCs walking by foot) are plotting a journey to an ancient ruin deep in the forest of **Ein Eyton**.
+The forest is separated from the party's present location (the village of **Rudbat**) by the neighboring hills of **Deshe**, a short distance away.
-- The party plots a path from their current location in the Southwest (which has roads and farmlands), over the **Deshe** hills, and into the forest.
-- The total journey is roughly 15 miles (6 miles on the road, 6 miles over the hills, and 3 miles into the forest).
+- The **Warden** explains that travelling on the forgiving roads from the village to the hills will require only a single **phase**, but that it will take three _additional_ **phases** for the party to complete their journey to the forest, assuming they spend one **phase** sleeping.
+- The party accepts this route, plotting their route: one **phase** to reach the hills (_morning_), one **phase** partway through the hills (_afternoon_), then another **phase** sleeping (_night_).
+The party would spend the following day's _morning_ **phase** travelling to their final destination.
-- The first day of travel, the **Warden** rolls a 3 on the **Weather** table (**Fall**: _Cool and foggy_).
+- On the first day of travel, the **Warden** rolls a 3 on the **Weather** table (**Fall**: _Cool and foggy_).

-For their first **Phase**, the party decides to **Travel**, which takes them along a maintained road out of the village and through the farmlands.
-The terrain and weather indicate that the **Difficulty** level is **Easy**.
+For their first **phase**, the party chooses the **Travel** action, taking the road through the farmlands and to the hills.
+The terrain, weather, and current party status indicates that the **Difficulty** level is **Easy**.
 The party is able to travel with no forseeable problems, so the **Warden** rolls on the **Events** table.
 The result is an **Encounter**.
-The **Warden** explains that the party crosses paths with an NPC travelling South, who gives them a piece of advice: *avoid the hills, there are bandits about*!
+The **Warden** explains that the party crosses paths with an NPC travelling South, who gives them a piece of advice: "_Avoid the hills, there are bandits about_!"
 The party notes this and moves on, arriving in the **Deshe** hills after lunchtime.
 They rest near a streambed, stepping off the dusty road for the first time.

-For the party's second **Phase**, the **Warden** explains that this area is peppered with small rocks and uneven hills, making it tougher to cross.
-Not only will the party travel at *half* their speed (3 miles per phase, arriving only a quarter of the way through by nightfall), but without a guide they might easily lose their way!
-The players discuss whether it would be better to spend a **Phase** exploring the area, finding a faster (and safer) way through.
+For the party's second **phase**, the **Warden** explains that this area is peppered with small rocks and uneven hills, setting the terrain **Difficulty** to **Tough**.
+Worse yet, without a guide the party might easily lose their way!
+The players discuss whether it would be better to spend a **Phase** exploring the area, perhaps even finding a faster (and safer) way through.

-The party decides that the risk of crossing now and arriving at their destination sooner is worth it, and agree to proceed with the **Travel** action again.
+The party agrees that arriving at their destination sooner is worth the risk, and proceeds with the **Travel** action again.
 The players discuss how to avoid **Getting Lost**, checking to see if anyone in the party has knowledge of the area, relevant experience, or a map.
 They do not, so the **Warden** rolls 1d6.
-The result is not a **1** or a **2**, so regular **Travel** can finally begin.
+The result is not a **1** or a **2**, and the party moves on as planned.

 The **Warden** rolls on the **Events** table, and the result is **Environment**.
-The **Warden** explains that a short while after entering the hills, the ground becomes much more demanding to cross.
-Small rocks have become large crags, the hill turned to pits and mini-craters.
-The party now has a choice: push forward, spending a **Fatigue** to keep their speed, or slow down even further (1.5 miles per phase).
+The **Warden** explains that a short while after entering the hills, the ground became much more demanding to cross.
+Small rocks turned into large crags, the hills to pits and mini-craters.
+The party now has a choice: push forward, spending a **Fatigue** to keep their current speed, or slow down, adding an additional **phase** of travel to their journey.
 They agree to push forward, each character adding a **Fatigue** to their inventory.
+Had they chosen to walk slower it may have been safer, but they would have an additional half-day of walking to do tomorrow.

 As night descends, the party finds a large, rocky, outcropping that would work as a suitable shelter.
 There is no water nearby, but this location should be sufficient for their current needs.
-They agree to **Make Camp** as their final **Phase**, choosing a **Watch Rotation** that should allow all party members a decent rest, and a chance to shed any **Fatigue** they have.
+They agree to **Make Camp** as their final **phase**, choosing a **Watch Rotation** that should allow all party members a decent rest, and a chance to shed any **Fatigue** they have.
 Each party member consumes a ration, and the **Warden** rolls on the **Events** table.
 The result is a **Sign**.
 The **Warden** describes the flickering ghost of a torchlight in the distance.
 Could it be another party, or perhaps bandits, or even a dangerous creature on the prowl?

 The party rests, erasing their **Fatigue**.
-They have travelled only 9 of their 15 miles.
-If they push themselves tomorrow, they might arrive at the **Ein Eyton** ruins by nightfall.
+They mark their current location on the map, noting that should everything go well the following day, they should only have to spend one **phase** to arrive at the ruins of **Ein Eyton** by the early afternoon.

 ## Credits